joerodriguez/diskoque/README.md

 # diskoque

-diskoque (pronounced *di · skow · kyoo*) is a high-performance, disk-based queue system for Go applications, designed to efficiently manage asynchronous tasks with minimal overhead.
-With a focus on simplicity and reliability, diskoque leverages the file system to persist jobs, ensuring that your tasks are maintained across restarts without any external dependencies.
+diskoque (pronounced di·skow·kyoo) is a high-performance, disk-based queue system for Go applications, designed to manage asynchronous tasks efficiently with minimal overhead.
+With a focus on simplicity and reliability, diskoque offers multiple storage backend options, including the filesystem and LevelDB, to persist jobs, ensuring your tasks are maintained across restarts with the flexibility to suit different requirements.
 <p align="center">
 <img src="docs/logo.webp" alt="Logo" width="300" >
 </p>

 ## Features

+- **Multiple Storage Backends**: Choose between flat file storage for simplicity or LevelDB for ordered (FIFO) processing and efficient storage management.
-- **Disk-based Persistence**: Each message is stored as a JSON file, making your jobs resilient across application restarts.
+- **Disk-based Persistence**: Ensures that your jobs are resilient across application restarts.
-- **Out-of-Order Processing**: Optimized for use cases where tasks can be executed independently and concurrently, without the need for FIFO ordering.
+- **FIFO and Out-of-Order Processing**: LevelDB backend provides FIFO processing, while the flat file system allows for concurrent, out-of-order task execution.
-- **High Performance**: Engineered for speed, adding only about 2ms overhead per message with 8 workers.
+- **High Performance**: Engineered for speed, with performance optimized for each storage backend.
-- **Scalable**: Seamlessly scales with your workload by adjusting the number of workers.
+- **Scalable**: Adjust the number of workers to seamlessly scale with your workload.
 - **Retry Mechanism**: Supports retries with exponential back-off, ensuring messages are processed even in case of temporary failures.
-- **Simple API**: Easy to integrate with your existing Go applications.
+- **Simple API**: Easy to integrate with existing Go applications.
-- **No External Dependencies**: Runs standalone without the need for additional services or databases.
+- **No External Dependencies (for flat file storage)**: Runs standalone without the need for additional services or databases.
-- **Single-Process Design**: Optimized for single-process environments, diskoque utilizes in-process message locking for managing concurrent access to tasks.
-This design simplifies deployment and reduces the complexity associated with distributed systems, making it an ideal choice for applications that can benefit from straightforward, process-local task management.
+- **Flexible and Lightweight**: Offers a single-process design ideal for straightforward, process-local task management, with optional use of LevelDB for applications requiring ordered processing.

 ## Getting Started